• Home

 Decks 6–8 (Garden View) or Deck 10 (Reef View)

-Some Verandah rooms overlook the Disney Imagination Garden or Discovery Reef instead of the ocean – fun for watching stage shows or themed lighting from your balcony.
+Some Verandah rooms overlook the Imagination Garden or Discovery Reef instead of the ocean — fun for watching stage shows, fireworks, and themed lighting from your balcony.

 Ultimate luxury